Food City (K-VA-T): Sports

 Since 1988, Food City has been the official sponsor of the Tim Irwin/Food City Bass Tournament held in Lenoir City, Tennessee.
 Proceeds from the tournament benefit the Boys & Girls Clubs of the Tennessee Valley and has raised over $1,000,000 since 1988.

-Food City sponsors two NASCAR events at Bristol Motor Speedway, the NASCAR Cup Series' Food City Dirt Race in the spring and the late NASCAR Xfinity Series' Food City 300 in the summer.
+Food City sponsors two NASCAR events at Bristol Motor Speedway, the NASCAR Cup Series' Food City 500 in the spring and the late NASCAR Xfinity Series' Food City 300 in the summer.
 The Food City deal, which began in 1992, is currently the second longest race entitlement sponsor deal in the Cup Series.
 As part of the renewal and the 20th anniversary announcement in 2011, following the death in 2010 of track President and General Manager Jeff Byrd, the 20th anniversary race was renamed the Jeff Byrd 500 presented by Food City.
 The 2015 race was renamed the Food City 500 In Support Of Steve Byrnes And Stand Up To Cancer, while the 2020 race was renamed Food City Presents the Supermarket Heroes 500 to honor front-line workers during the COVID-19 pandemic.

 Along with these races, Food City holds the Food City Family Race Nights in Knoxville and Bristol, Tennessee, the week preceding the NASCAR events.

 In 1995, Food City signed on as a sponsor of Dale Earnhardt's No. 3 Winston Cup Series Chevrolet race car.
 They renewed the sponsorship in 1997 for two more years with a bonus sponsorship of Dale Earnhardt Jr.'s Busch Series Chevrolet race car.
 The Food City/Earnhardt combination captured seven series wins and the 1998 championship during the sponsorship deal.

 From 2005 to 2007, Food City also sponsored the former Hooters Pro Cup event at Bristol Motor Speedway, the Food City 150.

 Prior to 2010, Food City was a primary sponsor of the Web.com Tour Knoxville Open golf tournament in Knoxville, Tennessee, which benefited several charities.

 In September 2014, it was announced that Food City would be a presenting sponsor for the Battle at Bristol football game in 2016 between the Tennessee Volunteers and the Virginia Tech Hokies.
 In September 2016, Bristol Motor Speedway announced that Food City signed on as the title sponsor of the "Bucs at Bristol" football game between the ETSU Buccaneers and the Western Carolina Catamounts.
 The Bucs at Bristol game was the first Southern Conference home game for ETSU since 2003 when the school disbanded their football program.